MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-share-guides-hub.md

 ## Access the Guides model-driven app

-Enter [home.dynamics.com](https://home.dynamics.com) in the address bar of a web browser, login and then search for the **Guides model-driven app** in the **My Apps** section.
+1. In the address bar of a web browser, enter [home.dynamics.com](https://home.dynamics.com), sign in, and then under **My Apps**, search for **Guides model-driven app**.

-1. In the PC authoring app, sign in to the Dynamics 365 instance that includes the guide.
+2. In the PC authoring app, sign in to the Dynamics 365 instance that includes the guide.

-2. On the **Analyze** tab, select **Copy** to copy the **Instance URL** value, and then paste the value into the address bar of a web browser.
+3. On the **Analyze** tab, select **Copy** to copy the **Instance URL** value, and then paste the value into the address bar of a web browser.

     ![Copy the Instance URL value](media/copy-instance-url.jpg "Copy the Instance URL value")

-3. Sign in, and select the **Guides** model-driven app from the "Guides" menu on the left.
+4. Sign in, and select the **Guides** model-driven app from the "Guides" menu on the left.

-4. The interface for the Guides model-driven app will be available as  shown below:
+5. The interface for the Guides model-driven app will be available as  shown below:

 ![Guides model-driven app example](media/Guides-Hub.png "Guides model-driven app example")